neo3587/CryptoGadget/README.md

 <img src="http://i.imgur.com/VhZ2AQE.png" /> <img src="http://i.imgur.com/3aOcagn.png" /> <img src="http://i.imgur.com/wfKx5BU.png" /> <img src="http://i.imgur.com/tPJX8ic.png" />

 # <a name="notes"></a> Additional notes

-Currently working on swap to the Cryptocompare API, which will allow me to completely remove the 250ms delay between requests and add new stuff.

 This is the first time I program in C#, also is the first time that I use Windows Forms and the first time I use GitHub to make a public project, so probably some things could be done in a better way.